soer3n/yaho/README.md

 ## Known Issues / Troubleshooting

 - charts with subfolders in templates are failing due to configmap rendering (slashes are not allowed as charactes in keys)
+- non public repositories cannot be downloaded currently due to a replacement if integrated http client with the client delivered by "net/http" package

 ## Contributing